 Other newspapers around the country reported the event a day later.
 These press reports shocked people throughout the nation.
 “Cool Destruction of Six Human Lives by Legal Process” screamed the headlines.

-This event earned Judge Isaac Parker the nickname of “The Hanging Judge” and called his court the “Court of the Damned.”
+This event earned Judge Isaac Parker the nickname “The Hanging Judge” and called his court the “Court of the Damned.”

 Ironically, though the public flocked to watch these gruesome displays, Maledon was shunned by the community, as the townsfolk were afraid to associate with the “Prince of Hangmen.”

-However, there was one man who was morbidly attracted to Maledon’s occupation – Heck Thomas.
-On one occasion while Thomas was at Fort Smith, he was asking Maledon for all the particulars when the executioner proudly displayed a collection of leg irons, straps, and ropes that were actually utilized in some of the hangings.
+However, one man was morbidly attracted to Maledon’s occupation – Heck Thomas.
+On one occasion, while Thomas was at Fort Smith, he asked Maledon for all the particulars when the executioner proudly displayed a collection of leg irons, straps, and ropes that were actually utilized in some of the hangings.

 When showing Thomas one rope that had been used in eleven hangings, Maledon commented: “It is made of the finest hemp fiber, hand made in St. Louis and treated to keep it from slipping.”